-The preparation of this report would not have been possible without the efficient and dedicated services of the staff of the Financial Administration Division.
-We would also like to express our appreciation to staff of the Texas Lottery Commission who assisted with and contributed to the preparation of this report.
+The preparation of this report would not have been possible without the efficient and dedicated services of the Lottery Commission staff within the Office of the Controller Division.
+We would also like to express our appreciation to other staff within the Texas Lottery Commission who assisted and contributed to the preparation of this report.